OutsourcedGuru/ds203-instructions/README.md

 * AC (This and the adjacent/lower cell control the analog CH-B input, when toggled indicates DC; however, pressing down toggles to HIDE)  <span style="color:yellow">The color associated with CH-B is yellow.</span>
 * CH(C) (This and the adjacent/lower cell control the digital CH-C input) <span style="color:purple">The color associated with CH-C is purple.</span>
 * CH(D) (This and the adjacent/lower cell control the digital CH-D input but additionally shows modes A + B, A - B, C AND D, C OR D, REC A, REC B, REC C, REC D and hide CH-D) <span style="color:green">The color associated with CH-D is green.</span>
-* AUTO (This appears to be the synchronous mode indicator and the adjacent/lower cell indicates the associated value.) <span style="color:brown">The color associated with synchronous mode is brown.</span>
+* AUTO (This appears to be the synchronous mode indicator and the adjacent/lower cell indicates the associated value.) <span style="color:brown">The color associated with synchronous mode is brown.</span>  (If the trigger mode is turned on, then a horizontal orange line should be present which indicates that this is the threshold point for that trigger.)
 * Squ with a small graphic of two cycles of a square wave
 * 10KHz
 * DUT 50%